List of Mega Monster Battle characters: Ultra Brothers

 The Ultra Brothers (ウルトラ兄弟, Urutora Kyōdai) is a team of six legendary Showa Ultramen that have protected the peace of planet Earth and space.
-They were among the participants during Belial's second raid on the Land of Light but only Utraman and Ultra Seven survived when the Land of Light turned into a freezing wasteland while others ended up frozen.
+They were among the participants during Belial's second raid on the Land of Light but only Utraman and Ultraseven survived when the Land of Light turned into a freezing wasteland while others ended up frozen.
 They would appear in most succeeding films, among them are investigating the source of Belial's new army and played a pivotal role in stopping Beatstar's plan.
 In Ultraman Saga, while they had a smaller role in the film, but in the director's cut version, it was revealed that they assisted Ultraman Saga in fighting against his revived monster army.